Vertexwahn/rules_oidn/README.md

 More comparison images can be found [here](docs/denoised.pdf).

-rules_oidn helps you to embed Open Image Denoise into your Bazel builds.
+`rules_oidn` helps you to embed Open Image Denoise 1.4.3 into your Bazel builds.

 ## Current status